 This policy can be implemented in schools, at home and in community settings to help promote self-awareness, empathy, mutually respectful relationships and listening skills.

-The Blue Skies Initiative will be training alongside CDI in Tallaght over the coming weeks, examining the origins and development of Restorative Practices, the evidenced outcomes and skills that are used when taking a restorative approach.
+The Blue Skies Initiative has trained alongside CDI in Tallaght , examining the origins and development of Restorative Practices, the evidenced outcomes and skills that are used when taking a restorative approach.

-If you want to find out more about Restorative Practice or training around this method please contact Lorraine by emailing Ldoherty@archways.ie.
+If you would like to find out more about Restorative Practices or training around this method please contact Karen by emailing email@example.com.